-Globally popular sports like cricket, rugby, international soccer leagues, darts, and much more will be available at Tennessee’s sportsbooks.
+Globally popular sports like cricket, rugby, international soccer leagues, darts, and much more are available at Tennessee’s sportsbooks.

 There’s no shortage of worldwide sports on most betting sites.
-Tennessee operators will likely offer similar bets to those in other states.
+Tennessee operators offer similar bets to those in other states.

 The Olympics, one of the world’s biggest sporting events, will feature bets as well.
 Any event governed by a national or international organization is fair game.
 Tennessee will surely make use of that rule, especially when Olympic events and international competitions like the FIFA World Cup come around.